christiefhyang/Become-A-Technical-Founder-2025/README.md

 2) Pitching & Selling
 3) Teamwork & Communication

 Best of luck to you all!
+And I hope this article helps.